nikonikpay/nikonikpay/README.md

 - 👋 Hi, I'm Ali Nikpey.
 Niko is what i like to be called.
 - 👀 I'm a Full stack web developer
-- 🌱 I’m Using Java, Spring , Angular and Swift
+- 🌱 I’m Using Java, Spring , Angular and React And Next js
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me alinickpey@gmail.com